jorgebucaran/classcat/README.md

 </script>
 ```

-Here's the first example to get you started: [a toggle button](https://codepen.io/jorgebucaran/pen/NYgLwG?editors=0010).
+Classcat takes an array of strings or name-value object and joins all the [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) values into a space-separated string.
+Arrays may be nested too.
+That's really all there is to it.
+Here's the [first example](https://codepen.io/jorgebucaran/pen/NYgLwG?editors=0010) to get you started.

 ```jsx
 import cc from "classcat"